 Using a slotted spoon, scoop and spread prepared blueberries on dehydrator trays, it’s important to keep it in a single layer to improve drying time, efficiency, and consistency.

-Dehydrate blueberries at 135f until completely dry.
+Dehydrate blueberries at 135f until completely dry, about 8-10 hours.
 Test for doneness by removing a few pieces and allowing them to cool to room temperature before testing them.
-Properly dried blueberries should be a crisp and leathery.
+Properly dried blueberries should be crisp and leathery.

 Store + Condition: